Understanding How Payroll Taxes Fit into Your Chart of Accounts

 • This account records the gross wages and salaries paid to employees before any deductions.

-• On the income statement, this will show up as an expense, reducing your net income.
+• On the income statement, this will appear as an expense, reducing net income.

 2. Payroll Tax Expense